Painlessly Prioritize Your Creative Time

 by Thea Fiore-Bloom, Ph.D.

-Are you an artist like me who struggles with priorities for your art practice?
+Are you an artist who struggles with priorities for your art practice?

-Let’s start with today for example; should you be posting to Facebook or Instagram*, making a video on your smartphone, pinning to Pinterest, working on SEO, writing a blog post, making art in your studio, playing your sax — or just drooling into a cup?
+Let’s start with today for example; should we be posting to Facebook or Instagram*, making a video on our smartphone, pinning to Pinterest, working on SEO, writing a blog post, re-envisioning your newsletter, making art in our studio, playing our sax — or just drooling into a cup?

 Let’s drop our drool cups because I just stumbled upon what I think is a great, fast way to figure out how to get to the heart of what matters to us in our creative work at the moment.